Technical Architecture

 Tiers:

-fast– minimal redundancy, light checkssafe– 3x redundancy, PoI + basic PoUWoracle– 5+ redundancy with diversity, strict thresholdsadaptive– start cheap, escalate only when confidence is low
+fast– minimal redundancy, light checks.safe– 3x redundancy, PoI plus basic PoUW.oracle– 5+ redundancy with diversity, strict thresholds.adaptive– start cheap, escalate only when confidence is low or disagreement is high.

-Covers when Bardiel escalates automatically (adaptive policy) and how this differs for:
+Also covers when Bardiel escalates automatically (adaptive policy) and how this behaves for:

 Use this page when you care about risk vs cost vs latency and how Bardiel chooses between them.